ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 ForexBrokers.com

 Octa is considered Average Risk, with an overall Trust Score of 70 out of 99.
 Octa is not publicly traded and does not operate a bank.
 Octa is authorised by one Tier-1 regulator (Highly Trusted), one Tier-2 regulator (Trusted), zero Tier-3 regulators (Average Risk), and zero Tier-4 regulators (High Risk).
-Octa is authorised by the following Tier-1 regulators: Regulated in the European Union via the MiFID passporting system.
+Octa is authorised by the following Tier-1 regulators: Regulated in Cyprus and in the European Union via the MiFID passporting system.
 Learn more about Trust Score.

 Feature Octa logoOcta